Esri/geotrigger-editor/README.md

 ##### 1. `grunt dev`

-This task will clean out the dev folder and build out all the necessary files for development, run a server at `localhost:8080`, then continuously watch for changes in the `src` directory until you end the process.
+This task will rebuild temporary files for development, run a server at `localhost:8080`, then continuously watch for changes in the `src` directory until you end the process.
+The `index.html` file in the root of the repository is already set up to use these files.

 ##### 2. `grunt test`